Dansoftowner/Boomega/docs/PLUGIN_GUIDE.md

 ## API

-The root Boomega plugin interface:
+The root of the Boomega plugin hierarchy is:
 [`com.dansoftware.boomega.plugin.api.BoomegaPlugin`](/src/main/java/com/dansoftware/boomega/plugin/api/BoomegaPlugin.kt).

+All other plugin classes should implement this interface.

 **BoomegaPlugin subtypes:**